kjosib/sophie/docs/reference.rst

 * Right now, the ``begin:`` clause lists expressions and the run-time prints the value of the expressions.
   However, if an expression is a ``turtle`` record, then the result is a turtle-graphics drawing.
 (See below.)

+* Module imports may not form a cycle.

 Intrinsics
 ------------